tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * The argument must be a list of the flag names
 * Flag values can be assigned manually or automatically
 * Manual assignment : `@export_flags("Self:4", "Allies:8", "Self and Allies: 12", ...`
-* auto asignment will start with
+* auto asignment will start with `1` and subsequent flags ill be 2x the previous
+* If Explicit and auto are mixed, then implicit values will not consider explicit values i.e.
+	* `

 #### Enums